theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/tableau.md

 [:material-download-circle: Download the Tableau Export Library and Visual C++ 2015 Runtime](https://s3.eu-central-1.amazonaws.com/cdn-files.theobald-software.com/download/XtractUniversal/tableau.zip){ .md-button }

 If no Visual C++ 2015 Runtime is installed on your machine, run the vc_redist.x64.exe to install the Visual C++ 2015 Runtime.
-Copy the `tableau` folder into your Xtract Universal directory so that the following folder structure is created: <br>
+Copy the `tableau` folder into your Xtract Universal directory so that the following folder structure is created:
 `{{ installationDir }}\tableau\hyper`.

 {% include "destinations/create-destination.md" %}